Ecological systems in a modeling perspective: Detecting nonlinearities

+as an initial probability mass function for the model (\ref{logistic_stok}) and compute the probability $p_{X_1}(1)$ given that $p_{X_0}(0)=1$.
+Let us denote this probability by $p_{X_1}(1)|_{p_{X_0}(0)=1}$ to make this conditioning clear.
+The likelihood of the model (\ref{logistic_stok}) that generated the data is then given by

+The computation of the logarithm of this quantity is less subject to underflow than the computation of this quantity itself since most of these probabilities are very small and so are their products.
+Similar formulae hold for the likelihoods of the models (\ref{linear_stok}) and (\ref{Gompertz_stok}).
+Note that the set of data remains unchanged, but we compute the required conditional probabilities using the models (\ref{linear_stok}) and (\ref{Gompertz_stok}) instead.
+There exist ways to compute the likelihoods with the aid of the normal approximations, but they are not used here.
+Our computation of the likelihood is therefore not sensitive to the accuracy of the normal approximations.

-In figure \ref{likelihoods3}(d) we plot the AIC values of the models (\ref{logistic_stok}) with four parameters (red dots), (\ref{linear_stok}) (green dots), and (\ref{Gompertz_stok}) (blue dots).
+In Figure \ref{likelihoods3}(d) we plot the AIC differences between the models (\ref{logistic_stok}) and (\ref{linear_stok}) (red dots), and (\ref{logistic_stok}) and (\ref{Gompertz_stok}) (blue dots), respectively.
+The corresponding BIC differences are denoted by magenta dots and cyan dots, respectively.
 We still use the parameter values $M=3\cdot 10^{-22}$, $A=.01$, $I_0=3\cdot 10^{23}$, $D=.8$, and $L=1$.
-The AIC-criterion ranks the model with the lowest AIC highest.
+The AIC-criterion ranks the model with the lowest AIC highest, and BIC-criterion works similarly.
 According to Figure \ref{likelihoods3}(a) all three models (\ref{logistic_stok}), (\ref{linear_stok}), and (\ref{Gompertz_stok}) possess approximately the same means and variances.
-Since the means of all models are quite low, the differences in the deterministic models near the origin play a role here.
+Since the means of all models are quite low, the differences in the deterministic models near the origin play a role when distinguishing between the models.
 The AIC value of the linear model (\ref{linear_stok}) becomes higher than the corresponding value for the logistic model (\ref{logistic_stok}) and the log-linear model (\ref{Gompertz_stok}) already for approximately $70\dots 80$ data points.
-There is no visible difference between the log-linear (\ref{Gompertz_stok}) and the logistic model (\ref{logistic_stok}) before we have reached around $270\dots 280$ data points.
-Different samples may end up with slightly different results here.
+We note that this difference becomes very high after that the cluster of points near the origin is added to the data approximately at $170\dots 180$ data points.
+The difference between the log-linear (\ref{Gompertz_stok}) and the logistic model (\ref{logistic_stok}) become somewhat visible after the cluster of points a have $170\dots 180$ data points, too, but this difference is not large enough to remain persistent over time.
+Since the differences reported here are dependent on clusters of points that correspond to unusually low population values, different samples may end up with quite different results.